Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Host "data-at-rest" and "data-in-transit" protection

-A host needs to protect data against access by any third party.
-This sequence diagram is about protecting higher volume of data at the Host persistent storage.
-For that purpose OPTIGA™ encrypts (writing) or decrypts (reading) the data to be store at the host.
+The below sequence diagram shows how to protect high volume data at the host persistent storage to protect it from being accessed by third parties.
+For that purpose OPTIGA™ Trust M encrypts (writing) or decrypts (reading) the data to be store at the host.
 The host has to persistently store the encrypted data objects at its NVM.

 Note: OPTIGA™ Trust M V1 doesn’t support symmetric algorithms.

 **Pre-condition:**

-  - The symmetric key for local data protection is randomly generated and available at the OPTIGA™.
+  - The symmetric key for local data protection is randomly generated and available at the OPTIGA™ Trust M.

-  - The OPTIGA™ Shielded Connection is enabled.
+  - The OPTIGA™ Trust M Shielded Connection is enabled.

 **Post-condition:**

-  - The plain payload read or written was traveling on the I2C bus confidentiality protected.
+  - The payload transferred over the I2C is encrypted to protect it from third party

 |                                       |
 | ------------------------------------- |